 Figure 4.
-The dCt of live and killed E. coli with and without PMA treatment.
-The Ct threshold values from the qPCR curves in Figure 3 were obtained.
-The difference in Ct (dCt) between treated and untreated samples is a good way to evaluate the effectiveness of PMA in your samples.
-To calculate dCt, subtract the Ct of the untreated sample from the Ct of the PMA-treated sample ($Ct{dye-treated} - Ct{untreated}$).
+The Ct threshold values from the qPCR curves in Figure 3 were obtained, and the difference in Ct (dCt) between treated and untreated samples was calculated.
+To calculate dCt, subtract the Ct of the untreated sample from the Ct of the PMA-treated sample (Ct ${\mbox{\scriptsize dye-treated}}$).
 Calculate dCt of your live cell control, dead cell control, and unknown samples.
+In these mildly-killed Salmonella, using PMA Enhancer resulted in a larger dCt than using PMA alone.